Essay

 I measured one of my M6×10×8 inserts with calipers and wrote down all ten dimensions: five lengths and five diameters.
 Then I tried to figure out the ratios, because I didn't just want to model one size.
 I wanted one master file that could generate any size I owned by typing in three numbers.

 The length ratios turned out to be consistent across sizes.
 The pilot is always about 22% of the total length, split between the locating lip and the necked-in upper portion.
 The two knurl bands are about 30–33% each.
 The gap is about 16%.
-Same with the diameters: the gap necks down to about 86% of the outer diameter, the pilot upper narrows further to 83%, and the pilot lip flares out to 88%.
+Same story on the radial side: the gap necks down to about 86% of the outer radius, the pilot upper narrows further to 83%, and the pilot lip flares out to 88%.

-This was beautiful until I tried to model the internal threads.
+This was all beautiful, right up until I tried to model the internal threads.

 Here's something nobody tells you when you start CAD: most vendors don't model functional threads inside their published part files.
 CNC Kitchen, ruthex, McMaster-Carr: none of their public CAD files for heat-set inserts have real helical threads inside the bore.
 They're just smooth holes.